tarantool/doc/doc/1.7/book/box/box_space.rst

       point numbers.
 Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.
     * **array**: array of numbers.
 Legal in memtx :ref:`RTREE <box_index-rtree>` indexes.
-    * **scalar**: null (input with msgpack.NULL or yaml.NULL or json.NULL),
-      booleans (true or false), or integers between -9223372036854775808 and 18446744073709551615, or single-precision
-      floating point numbers, or double-precison floating-point numbers, or strings.
-When there is a mix of types, the key order is: null, then booleans, then numbers, then strings.
+    * **scalar**: booleans (true or false), or integers between -9223372036854775808 and 18446744073709551615, or single-precision floating point numbers, or double-precison floating-point numbers, or strings.
+When there is a mix of types, the key order is: booleans, then numbers, then strings.
 Legal in memtx TREE or HASH indexes, and in vinyl TREE indexes.

     .. container:: table stackcolumn